axelvaldez/radical-companies/_posts/Posts/2022-09-13-disassembling-management.markdown

   <tr>
    <th>Firing</th>
    <td>
     <p>Firing can be done by the team as well.
-Learning to give feedback doesn't come natural, even to bosses.
+Learning to give feedback doesn&rsquo;t come natural, even to bosses.
 Today, we practice a language of competition and dominance and we need to learn a language of love, empathy, and support.
 And not just for &ldquo;firing&rdquo;, but in general.</p>
     <p>For a whole socienty, this is going to be a long process.
 But each company can do it more quickly by the process of aculturation.
 Among other things, this helps build trust more quickly.</p>
    </td>
   </tr>